Easy Bedroom Updates

 These tall lamps added so much height that they left space to the left to hang art.
 A simple pen and ink line portrait hangs over Ross’s nightstand.
 It’s framed in a brown velvet and gold leaf frame.
 I love everything and anything French so when I found these French porcelain place settings for $3.00 each they jumped in my cart.
 Just so we know who’s side is who’s… You know how we all become territorial with our sides of the bed. 🙂

 I added wicker baskets to hide all of Ross’s reading material and a brass souvenir Eiffel Tower serves as a doorstop.
 All our doors in our home are original inlaid solid wood.
-When renovated we had them all restored and kept the brass hardware.
+When renovated the master bedroom we had these doors restored and kept the brass hardware.
 We love the character it adds.

 3. Creating a Cozy Corner